laurencedawson/sync-for-reddit/README.md

 	- Refactor all GradientDrawable backgrounds
 	- Look into updating all newer java calls in the palette lib

-### Small issues
-	- Remove any references to the old save logo

 ### Bigger issues
 	- Expand mod https://www.reddit.com/r/Android/comments/t6iz4l/sync_for_reddit_is_getting_a_complete_material/hzc6g0b/?context=3